larpchronicles/rules/proposals/templar-spellstrike-proposal.md

 ### Ability Costs
 Overall, Spellstrikes represent a net increase in power level _vis a vis_ packet-delivered spells.
 While less versatile, the lack of utility is easily made up by the nearly guaranteed chance that the caster will not miss with the spell.

 To balance this, Templars should pay a greatly increased Skill Point cost for Mana Points.
 Currently, the cost for the Primary Attunment skill for Templars is `6+1`.
-Under this proposal, that cost is doubled to `8+2`.
+Under this proposal, that cost is increased to `8+2`.

-This means that a Templar will have about half as many Mana Points as a Mage spending the same amount of Skill Points
+This means that a Templar will have roughly half as many Mana Points under this playtest as they would have previously.

 | Attunement Cost      | T   |  Prereqs      |